alexwlchan/alexwlchan.net/src/_drafts/assume-worst-intent.md

-all go and hide under a tin foil black under a tin foil blanket and never leave our room this would not be particularly productive the good news is that it doesn't have to be this way there are tools and techniques we can use to build services to reduce the risk of
+all go and hide under a tin foil black under a tin foil blanket and never leave our room this would not be particularly productive

+{% slide assume_worst_intent 17 %}

+the good news is that it
+doesn't have to be this way there are tools and techniques we can use to build services to reduce the risk of